How to Upsell in Retail: 10 Upsell and Cross-Sell Strategies to Try

 These high-tech mirrors seamlessly blend the real and digital worlds, giving the shoppers an idea of how their products would look if purchased.

 Customers can walk into a store and virtually try on clothing, accessories, and even makeup without physically putting them on.
-This way, AR mirrors enable customers to visualize their products and see how they will look on them in real-time.
+This way, AR mirrors enable customers to visualize their products and see how they will look at them in real-time.

 Virtual Reality (VR) experiences in interactive retail displays give the business an edge that focuses on customer experience.
 For starters, it captivates shoppers and makes them want to take a closer look.